 Which Onions varieties keep well?

-These varieties store well long term but don’t limit yourself to only these varieties!
+Yellow, white, and Red Onions are your best keeper varieties.
+They have a lower water content than sweeter varieties and a higher sulfur content (that’s the stuff that gets you cryin’ when you’re cuttin’) These varieties store well long term but don’t limit yourself to only these varieties!
 If you choose to grow onions that don’t store well long term, simply use those first before using your keeper onions or don’t plant as many.

 Most storage onions can keep at least 8 months but can last up to a year in the right conditions.
 Keep them dry, out of light, and away from potatoes.
 Potatoes and onions each emit a gas that makes the other go bad faster.
 Also keep the onions out of the fridge.
 Inspect the onions regularly and pull out any that are starting to get soft or go bad.
 One bad onion will start to spoil the rest pretty quickly.

+It’s October and where I live, that means it’s Garlic Planting Time!
 Who doesn’t love garlic!?
 Whether you’re trying to repel vampires, boost your immune system, or make your dinner delicious, garlic is there to save the day.
 Are you one of those who reads a recipe that states “two cloves garlic” and think “sure!
 Five cloves it is!”
 I know I am!
 Everything is better with garlic and so that means we go through a fair amount of garlic heads in a year!
+It’s pretty easy to grow so why not plant it in the fall and have it ready mid spring!?
+You can easily plant and store all you need for the year!
+Don’t forget to set aside enough to plant next fall for the following year!

 What kind of garlic to plant?
 First you’ll need to decide if you want to grow a hardneck or softneck variety.
 Are you looking to harvest oh-so-sought-after garlic scapes?
 Then go for the hardneck variety.
 They also are hardier and do better in colder climates (though I grew them here in zone 8a and it turned out fine) Hardneck garlic has a rich flavor and large cloves that are easier to peal.
+Softneck garlic won’t have the tasty garlic scapes but are a better variety for long term storage.
+When stored properly they can last 6 months or more.
+They seem to also mature sooner than the hardneck.
+They have a milder flavor and are lovely braided hanging in the pantry.

 After you’ve picked your variety you can head to the seed catalogs or online to order.
 There are truly tons of places you can order from but I’ll tell ya, I just went to the produce isle at the grocery store and got some organic heads of garlic.